Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/cyber_incident_response.md

 To avoid this type of attacks in the future it is essential to enforce the firewall rule, monitor request to external networks more closely, keeping software up to date, implementing playbooks and perform threat intelligence for similar vulnerabilities.
 "

 This concluded the project.
-In summary, in this job simulation I played the part of an Information Security Analyst by responding, analyzing, mitigating and performin digital forensics on a malware attack.
+In summary, in this job simulation I played the part of an `Information Security Analyst` by `responding, analyzing, mitigating and performin digital forensics on a malware attack`.
 The experience was wonderful and challenging.
 But, most important of all, I learned how to perform many cybersecurity tasks in a simulation of real-world scenario.
 I am eager to learn more!

 [back](./)